Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 The JVM used in all tests was `OpenJDK Runtime Environment Corretto-21.0.2.13.1 (build 21.0.2+13-LTS)`.

-For all scenarios in the pure Kafka client case, we tested both with clients that specify a particular consumer group, each different from the other, so that all clients receive all the messages from the topic, and with standalone clients.
-A __standalone client__ processes all messages on its own, requiring manual offset management and not benefiting from load distribution.
+For all scenarios in the pure Kafka client case, we tested with two configurations:

+1. **Clients in different consumer groups**: Each client specifies a unique consumer group, ensuring that all clients receive all messages from the topic.
+2. **Standalone clients**: Each standalone client processes all messages independently, requiring manual offset management and not benefiting from load distribution.

 All tests were conducted without using TLS communication between clients and servers.
-This was done to simplify the test scenarios and considering that in real production environments, TLS is often handled by external offloaders.
+This was done to simplify the test scenarios, considering that in real production environments, TLS is often handled by external offloaders.

 ### Scenario 1
 In the simplest scenario, the relevant configuration for Lightstreamer Kafka Connector is reduced to defining the topic to read messages from and mapping the corresponding item and message text to a single Lightstreamer field: